LITTLE BLACK DRESS INITIATIVE

 A few of the ways the JLCD is using LBDI donor gifts to combat poverty-related issues in our community include:

-- Providing books and sponsoring literacy events for students at Tarpon Springs Elementary and Sandy Lane Elementary.
+• We donate books and sponsor literacy events for students at Tarpon Springs Elementary and Sandy Lane Elementary.